 Does Udemy retain exclusive rights to my course if I sell it on your platform?

 These license terms are outlined in detail in Udemy’s instructor terms.
-You can also offer your course on other services, but we ask that your course is never offered for a lower price than on Udemy.
-Note that if your course is included in the Udemy Business content collection, per the Promotions Policy, there may be additional distribution restrictions.
+You can also offer your course on other services, but please note that it cannot be offered for free on other platforms if it is paid on Udemy.

 Will Udemy promote my course?